Controlling Intrusive Thoughts – Suppress, Repress, or Accept?by Carla Clark, PhD | August 9, 2015

 The example given in the paper is that of heart attack patients receiving a psychological stress intervention.
-Poorer health was found for patients using repressive coping strategies than anxious patients, presumably because their problem avoiding strategies were foiled by the inherently problem-focused nature of interventions.
+Poorer health was found for patients using repressive coping strategies than anxious patients, presumably because their problem-avoiding strategies were foiled by the inherently problem-focused nature of the intervention.

-Moreover, this is likely related to reports of repressor’s superior self-deception abilities, involving unrealistic optimism and overly positive self-evaluation.
-This is reflected well in a study that showed that physiological signs of anxiety measured in the lab (like heart rate and muscle tension) are out of touch with how anxious repressors claim to feel.
+Moreover, this is likely related to reports of repressor’s having superior self-deception abilities, involving unrealistic optimism and overly positive self-evaluation.
+This is reflected well in a study that showed that objective, physiological signs of anxiety measured in the lab (like heart rate and muscle tension) are out of touch with how anxious repressors subjectively feel.